 Country of origin4 and, optionally, district where grown, or national, regional or local place name.

-In the case of a mixture of distinctly different [species,] varieties, commercial types and/or colours of the produce of different origins, the indication of each country of origin shall appear next to the name of the [species,] variety, commercial type and/or colour concerned.
+In the case of a mixture of distinctly different species, varieties, commercial types and/or colours of the produce of different origins, the indication of each country of origin shall appear next to the name of the species, variety, commercial type and/or colour concerned.

 Commercial specifications

-Minimum-Marketing-Quality logo (optional)
+[UNECE] Minimum-Marketing-Quality

 Official control mark (optional)